aws/pg_tle/docs/04_hooks.md

-# Trusted-Language Extensions hooks
+# Trusted Language Extensions hooks

 PostgreSQL provides hooks for extending its functionality without creating a fork.
 These hooks range from performing checks on user-supplied passwords to being able to modify queries.

-`pg_tle` enables you to build Trusted-Language Extensions that make use of hooks from a SQL API.
-This section of the documentation describes the available hooks and provides examples for how to use them in your Trusted-Language Extensions.
+`pg_tle` enables you to build Trusted Language Extensions that make use of hooks from a SQL API.
+This section of the documentation describes the available hooks and provides examples for how to use them in your Trusted Language Extensions.

 <!-- ## Scope